miracerdin/react-weather-app/README.md

-# Getting Started with Create React App
+# Weather App

 ## [Click me to see the page](https://react-weather-app-tawny.vercel.app/).

-## Available Scripts
+## Description
+In this project, I pull the current weather data from the open weather site with axios and print it on the screen.

 In the project directory, you can run: